 Myosotis or the Forget-me nots.

 Myosotis from the Greek, meaning “mouse’s ear” of which the foliage is thought to resemble.
 In the northern hemisphere they are colloquially denominated Forget-me-nots or Scorpion grasses.
-The colloquial name “Forget-me-not” was calqued from the German Vergissmeinnicht, in Dutch Vergeet-me-niet and first used in English in AD 1398 through King Henry IV of England.
+The colloquial name “Forget-me-not” was calqued from the German Vergissmeinnicht, in Dutch language it is Vergeet-me-niet and first used in English in AD 1398 through King Henry IV of England.

 There are at least 7 native species mentioned in the Wild Flower Key by F. Rose.